el-profesor-04/Auto-Code-Commenting/README.md

 This AMP was developed against Python 3.7.
 To launch the project on CML:

 **As an AMP** - In a CML workspace, click "New Project", add a Project Name, select "AMPs" as the Initial Setup option, copy in this repo URL, click "Create Project", click "Configure Project"

+**Important Note: If it takes too long for the launch_app.py to run on CML server, please download the pytorch_model.bin file from /src separately and manually upload it.
+Then modify the line 12 "model_checkpoint='el-profesor/code_t5'" to "model_checkpoint='../src'" in the app.py and then start the application.
+This can also be done if running locally.**

 ## Running the Project Outside of CML